Ahmad-Amin-Data/Hotel-Insights-discovery-using-SQL-and-Power-Bi/README.md

    - Browse data file or enter the file path
    - Choose the Excel version and click **Next**

-   > **Note:** If you encounter an error, download Microsoft Access Database Engine 2016

 4. **Configure Import Settings**
    - Select a destination and verify the server and database name